jthomasmock/gistillery/README.md

 ### Step 2

-Regardless of _how_ you got the code to a Gist, you can then move on to step 2 and get the code over to [carbon.now.sh](https://carbon.now.sh) for beautiful screenshots.
+Regardless of *how* you got the code to a Gist, you can then move on to step 2 and get the code over to [carbon.now.sh](https://carbon.now.sh) for beautiful screenshots.
 It takes the unique id for a Gist and then returns a lovely screenshot.
+Note that if you want to share that screenshot it also appends the gist URL to the bottom of the image.
+You should also include alt-text linking out to the Gist!

 ``` r
 # core workflow